Aerial view of St. John's Church in central Stockholm. Photo: L.G.foto (CC BY-SA 4.0)

 A New Chapter for St. Johannes

-Consecrated in 1890 by King Oscar II, St. Johannes Church stands as a majestic example of Gothic Revival architecture.
-In December 2024, it embarked on a surprising new chapter—being sold to the Catholic Diocese of Stockholm and set to reopen in 2025 as a Catholic church, reflecting the city’s evolving religious landscape and dedication to preserving its historic spiritual spaces.
+Consecrated in 1890 with King Oscar II present, S:t Johannes stands as one of Stockholm’s finest Gothic Revival churches.
+In December 2024, it entered a new era—set to reopen in 2025 as a Catholic church under the Diocese of Stockholm.
+This shift reflects both the city’s changing spiritual fabric and its commitment to preserving historic landmarks for future generations.

 🏛️ Did You Know?